MPH/Master of Science in Occupational Therapy (MSOT)

 Students from this program earn a Master of Public Health (MPH) degree from the Brown School and a Master of Science in Occupational Therapy (MSOT) degree from the Washington University School of Medicine.
 The program of study requires 123 credit units taken over the course of three and a half years.

-With the Master of Science in Occupational Therapy (MSOT) degree, graduates will be eligible to sit for the NBCOT examination to become a practicing occupational therapist.
+With the MSOT degree, students will be eligible to sit for the National Board for Certification in Occupational Therapy examination to become practicing occupational therapists.

-MPH/MSOT joint-degree graduates will fill a significant need locally, nationally and internationally for health care professionals who are trained to address issues of prevention, participation, everyday functional performance, habilitation, and quality of life in persons with chronic disease, disability or sociocultural disadvantage.
-Graduates will be prepared to work in a diverse array of settings including academia, community agencies, government institutions and nonprofit organizations, and to assume leadership roles in public policy, urban planning and advocacy.
-Visit the Occupational Therapy website to learn more.
+MPH/MSOT joint degree graduates will fill a significant need locally, nationally and internationally for health care professionals who are trained to address issues of prevention, participation, everyday functional performance, habilitation, and quality of life in persons with chronic disease, disability, or sociocultural disadvantage.
+Graduates will be prepared to work in a diverse array of settings, including academia, community agencies, government institutions, and nonprofit organizations; they will assume leadership roles in public policy, urban planning, and advocacy.

 Visit the Program in Occupational Therapy website to learn more.

 For more information about any of these programs, contact Brown School Admissions.